robinhuy/fake-api-nodejs/README.md

 ## Modify your data

 All the data was placed in `database.json`.
-Edit it to suit your purpose.
+Edit it to suit your purpose but keep object `users` to use authentication feature.

 You can use [https://mockaroo.com/](https://mockaroo.com/) to mock data, and publish your code to [https://heroku.com/](https://heroku.com/) or similar hosting to get a Public API.